The Alchemist's Lair

 and what comes to mind.

-Mid-year reviews help businesses see how they are doing, and make adjustments to achieve their business goals.
-An objective assessment makes for a vigorous reality check – and can help you improve the performance of your freelance business over the second half of the year.
+Mid-year reviews help business owners see how they are doing, and make adjustments to achieve their goals.
+An objective assessment makes for a vigorous reality check – and can help you improve your company’s performance over the second half of the year.

-To me, the best time to conduct my check-up right after my summer break.
-In fact, creating some "distance" between daily business chores and the review itself helps me looking at facts and figures more objectively.
+Having some distance between the stress of daily business chores and the review helps me looking at facts and figures more objectively.
 But there is no set rule.

-Business goals are more than elements of a bulleted list.
-They also reflect the life stage your business was in when you set them, and might need adjustments from time to time.
+Your business goals are more than items on a list.
+They are a snapshot of the stage your business was in when you set them.
+As such, they might need adjustments from time to time.
 And your mid-year check-up is a great time to assess that.

 What is working well, and what isn't?

 Maybe you focused on a marketing channel that isn’t converting.